Tuff E Nuff: Plot

-The story is set in a post-apocalyptic Earth in the year AD 2151 (or 200X in the Japanese version).
-To the inhabitants on Earth it seems like the only chance for a decent life is to fight, in a "survival of the fittest" scenario.
+The story is set in a post-apocalyptic Earth in the year AD 2151 (or 200X in the Japanese version). in the aftermath of World War 3 To the inhabitants on Earth it seems like the only chance for a decent life is to fight, in a "survival of the fittest" scenario.
 A man named Jade finds a powerful blue fighting armor and calls himself "The Fighting King".
 With it, he quickly gains control of the world.
 Using his newfound power, he erects a tower with six guards.
 Many try to take Jade's power away, but they die in their attempt.
 Some weeks after the building of the tower, a tournament is held all over the world to see who is the strongest.
 Of the many fighters, only four people are chosen.
 Now they need to fight each other to see who is going in the tower.
 The plot dialogues of the Story mode and the final epilogues were excluded from the North American and European versions.